Polina Karika: Senior

+2021

 Karika became age-eligible for senior international competitions in 2021.
 She made her World Cup debut at Baku World Cup and took 32nd place in all-around.
 She won bronze medal in all-around at Ukrainian Championships that year.

+2022

-Polina competed at the 2022 European Championships in Tel Aviv, Israel, and finished 8th in the team competition with Viktoriia Onopriienko and the senior group.
+Polina started the season at Sofia World Cup, ending on 14th place in all-around.
+She competed at the 2022 European Championships in Tel Aviv, Israel, and finished 8th in the team competition with Viktoriia Onopriienko and the senior group.
 She took 28th place in ribbon Qualifications.
 She was selected to represent Ukraine at the 2022 World Games in Birmingham alongside Viktoriia Onopriienko.
 She only qualified to ribbon final, where she finished on 8th place.

-She then competed at the World Championships in Sofia, Bulgaria.
+She then represented Ukraine at the World Championships in Sofia, Bulgaria - her first World Championships.
 She finished 29th in the all-around qualifications and did not advance into any apparatus finals.
 She was a part of Ukrainian team that finished 4th.

+2023

 In 2023, she competed at Palaio Faliro World Cup in March.
 She took 5th place in all-around and qualified to her first World Cup apparatus finals.
 She was 4th in clubs, 5th in hoop and 7th in ball final.
 She represented Ukraine at the 2023 European Championships together with Viktoriia Onopriienko and Polina Horodnycha.
 They won a silver medal in the team competition together with the senior group (Yelyzaveta Azza, Diana Baieva, Daryna Duda, Yeva Meleshchuk, Anastasiya Voznyak, Mariia Vysochanska).
 Karika finished in 5th place in the all-around and failed to qualify to apparatus finals.
 She won silver medal in all-around at Ukrainian Championships.
 In August, she competed at the 2023 World Championships in Valencia, Spain.
 She placed 25th in the all-around qualifications and missed all-around final for one place.
 She and her teammates took 6th place in team competition.